m-pluta/svp/report/report.typ

 then I would consider my result as correct.

-I found this to be a better metric than percentage difference as it ensured correct results were closely aligned with the actual answer, and unaffected by the result's magnitude.
+I found this to be a better metric than percentage difference as it ensured correct results were closely aligned with the actual answer, and were unaffected by the result's magnitude.

 I generated test lattices using `latticegen` from the `fplll` library @fplll_2023.
 It is often referred to as the best lattice-based solver available, hence I trusted its answers.
-I made multiple bash & python scripts to automate test generation, and focused on uniform & knapsack-like lattices.
+I made multiple bash & python scripts to automate test generation, and focused entirely on uniform & knapsack-like lattices.

 #pagebreak()